numpy/numpy/doc/source/user/how-to-verify-bug.rst

     virtualenv venv_np_bug
     source venv_np_bug/bin/activate

-This ensures your existing Python/NumPy installation will not be altered.
+This ensures the system/global/default Python/NumPy installation will not be altered.

 **********************************************************
 2. Install the NumPy version in which the bug was reported